 Students will register for eight credits of thesis directly with their reader in both winter and spring quarters of the year they are working on their thesis.
 You should register for credits with your thesis reader when you receive an email from the Assistant Director notifying you of the reader’s CRN number.
 Each quarter has a different CRN number.
 Thesis registration requires a faculty signature.

-Thesis Prospectus
+Case Studies: Thesis Prospectus

-By the end of Fall Quarter you must have a well-developed draft of your Prospectus that will serve as the basis for final discussions with your reader.
-A final, approved prospectus (signed by you, your reader, and the Director) that outlines your thesis research plan is due in the program office by January 15 following Case Studies.
+By the end of Case Studies you must have a well-developed draft of your Prospectus that will serve as the basis for final discussions with your reader.
+A final, approved prospectus (signed by you, your reader, and the Director) that outlines your thesis research plan is due in the program office by the date indicated in that academic year’s thesis process flowchart, found at www.evergreen.edu/mes/thesisresources.
+The date is usually in mid-January.
 If you begin the process with a solid Prospectus, you will increase both the efficiency and quality of your project.

+Getting Started on Thesis prior to Case Studies

+Some students, especially those conducting seasonal fieldwork, may want to begin their thesis research prior to the development of a formal prospectus during Case Studies.
+Students who want to begin data collection should complete a “Preliminary Prospectus” in consultation with a MES core faculty member.
+Before collecting data, they should submit a copy of this “Preliminary Prospectus” with the faculty member’s signature to the Director.
+Students who collect data without following this process are likely to waste time and resources because of poor experimental design or data collection techniques.

+Note: Sometimes students want to get a “jump start” on their thesis research through an Independent Learning Contract (ILC).
+However, students may not take ILC credit for this reason, since the purpose of electives, internships, and ILCs within MES is to provide breadth and depth of knowledge and skill across a range of topics within environmental studies.
+The Director will not approve ILCs that are specifically developed as thesis research.

 Thesis Workshop

 All thesis students are required to attend a thesis workshop led by an MES faculty member.
-The workshop is typically scheduled for every other Tuesday evening during winter and spring quarters, and provides a structured environment for thesis preparation, research, and writing.
-The workshop is intended to help you prepare and finish your thesis by the end of spring quarter.
-It provides a chance to meet regularly with the workshop faculty for advice.
-Workshop students will present their thesis in week 9 or 10; thesis presentations are scheduled by the faculty in charge of the workshop.
-Students should also meet with their reader on a regular basis during Winter and Spring quarters.
+The workshop is typically scheduled for every other Thursday evening during the Winter and Spring quarters, and provides a structured environment for thesis preparation, research, and writing.
+However, the primary academic support will be the thesis reader.
+Students should meet with their reader on a regular basis during the Winter and Spring quarters.
 The thesis evaluation by the student’s reader includes reference to student attendance and participation in the workshop.
 There is no CRN for the workshop.

 Funding Your Thesis